algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Functional Specifications.md

 The binding needs to be documented in the same way as the engine.
 The documentation needs to be clear and easy to understand for the user.

-The documentation needs to be available on the github repository of the project.
+The documentation needs to be available on the GitHub repository of the project.

 ## Non functional requirements